idolispradip/60-days_Python_Django/README.md

 📅 Day 2: Input, Output & Arithmetic Operators 🎛️
 Revised Day 1 topics, then dived into input/output functions — learned to take user input and display results.
 Explored arithmetic operators and created a simple calculator program.
 Loving the hands-on practice! 🐍💻
+📅 Day 3: I learned about conditional statements and solved problems using them.
+I also started learning loops and made a simple project: a "Guess the Number"